-An interactive tutorial is available to download on the Pearson VUE Website.
-The NBDHE tutorial provides information to successfully navigate through the items and case materials in the examination.
+Also, download and read the following document for additional important information regarding the NBDHE Arbitration Agreement to successfully navigate through the items and case materials in the examination.
 The case images can be enlarged on screen six of the tutorial by clicking the magnifying glass (zoom in) a maximum of three times.
 The tutorial is provided at the Pearson VUE test centers prior to taking the examination.

-The Sample Test (PDF) may also be helpful to review.
+The Sample Test may also be helpful to review.